Watercolor Painting: The Soft Art of Coming Back to Yourself

 You remember that living slowly is still living deeply.

-And that sometimes, the quietest thing you do all day is the most meaningful.
+So much of the world is built to shout, but watercolor is simply a whisper.
+Sometimes, the quietest thing you do all day is the most meaningful.

 What to Paint When You Feel Stuck or Small